VivaImpact-Tanzania/vivaimpac-tanzania.github.io/README.md

+# Viva Impact — Static Website

-The static website for viva-impact.org
+This repository contains the static website for **[viva-impact.org](https://viva-impact.org)**.

-This is the first version, and changes will be made, file separation has been made for simpler scaling, maybe.
+This is the first version, and changes will be made progressively.
+File separation has been used to allow for easier scaling and maintenance.

+## Project Structure
 ├── asset
 │   ├── icons
 │   │   └── favicon.ico